Gut Renovations Challenges: Prep for a Smoother Remodel

 Neighbor relations are best handled by the homeowner before the project begins.
 Take the time to inform your neighbors of the upcoming work.
 Speak to your contractor about how they handle noise ordinances or illegal parking.

-Hopefully, being aware of the type of bumps you may encounter will be helpful in smoothing the path forward.
+Hopefully, being aware of the type of bumps you may encounter during a gut renovation will be helpful in smoothing the path forward.
 The right contractor will be a partner in guiding you during this renovation process.

 Staying tidy: Minimize the mess during a renovation and get tips on cleaning up.